Rinat Akhmetov: Political activity

-Reaction to the south-eastern conflict in Ukraine
+Reaction to the war in Donbas

 Akhmetov has denied claims made by Pavel Gubarev (self-proclaimed "People's Governor" of the Donetsk People's Republic) in an interview published in the Russian state-controlled newspaper Rossiyskaya Gazeta on 12 May 2014.
 "Pavel Gubarev alleges that I bribed two thirds of the activists.
 I am firmly stating that I have never given and will never give anyone even a cent of bribe", replied Akhmetov.

-According to Gubarev, Akhmetov has financed the separatist movement in the region, and that the separatists "all took money" from Akhmetov and others, saying that "As it turned out, two-thirds of the activists were supported by the oligarch Akhmetov".
+According to Gubarev, Akhmetov has financed the separatist movement in the region, and the separatists "all took money" from Akhmetov and others, saying that "As it turned out, two-thirds of the activists were supported by the oligarch Akhmetov".
 On 10 May 2014, Akhmetov's Metinvest company announced it would be forming an unarmed militia of steelworker employees to stop looting by separatists and criminals in the city of Mariupol.

 In a 19 May (2014) breaking news message on Ukrayina TV, Akhmetov claimed the representative "of this Donetsk People's Republic" were committing "genocide of Donbas".
 At his initiative the next day a so-called Peace March was held in the stadium Donbass Arena in Donetsk accompanied by cars beeping their horns at noon.
 Akhmetov has vowed that "siren [will be] ringing every day at noon across all of Donbas until peace is established".

-Akhmetov is helping the victims of the War in Donbas in South-Eastern Ukraine.
-As of March 2014 he had allocated UAH 35 million for this assistance.
+Akhmetov is helping the victims of the war in Donbas.
+As of March 2014 he had allocated ₴35 million for this assistance.
 The Rinat Akhmetov Humanitarian Centre was established in August 2014 to provide maximum assistance to all civilians of Donetsk and Luhansk Regions affected by the military actions.
 The centre has pooled resources of the Foundation and all of SCM Group's businesses and FC Shakhtar.
-The activity of the centre is dedicated to financial, humanitarian, medical and psychological assistance for the victims of the conflict in the South-Eastern Ukraine, and evacuation from the hot spots in the East of Ukraine.
+The activity of the centre is dedicated to financial, humanitarian, medical and psychological assistance for the victims of the war, and evacuation from the hot spots in the East of Ukraine.

 In August 2014 Akhmetov's Foundation for Development of Ukraine started a project called Humanitarian Aid Drives.
 The purpose of this project is the regular delivery of food and children's packages to Donbas.
 As of October 2016 over 10 million food packages were provided to IDPs and residents of 57 districts and settlements of the Donetsk and Luhansk regions.
 The package includes flour, sugar, cereals, oats, tinned foods, sunflower oil, stew, pasta, canned corn, gingerbreads and condensed milk.

 Akhmetov has made numerous statements, since March 2014, appealing for integrity of Ukraine and finding peaceful solutions of the crisis.
 He believes decentralization should be part of this peaceful solution.

 In March 2017, protesters attacked Akhmetov's offices in Russian controlled areas.
 Pro-Russian separatists in the Donbas region seized control of companies owned by energy conglomerate DTEK, and steel company Metinvest, both owned by Akhmetov.
 Companies in the region controlled by the Luhansk People's Republic (LPR) took control of several Akhmetov owned companies.